yassinechabli/react-training/README.md

 # Let's create my first react component ever

-In the part , we will create a dump component which allow us to show a huge text contains My wonderfull name We will also use module styles to animate a part of the sentence.
+In this part , we will create a dump component which allow us to show a huge text contains My wonderfull name We will also use module styles to animate a part of the sentence.

 Let's Doooo it.